Frequently Asked Questions

 BCBSND works collaboratively with Accordant Health Services to provide the disease management program.
 The specific diseases have been shown to respond to self-management techniques offered in the program.

-How do I contact the Chronic Disease Managment Program?
+How do I contact the Chronic Disease Management Program?

 Contact or log in to Accordant Health Services for a copy of the Clinical Practice Guidelines which give more information about the diseases covered in the program.